rohit123-mal/rohit/README.md

  # Rohit
- My Name is Rohit Malviya..
+ My Name is Rohit Malviya....

 A fresher’s "About Me" should focus on enthusiasm, skills, academic background, and projects, highlighting the willingness to learn and grow.
 Here's an example tailored for you as a fresher MERN developer: